 It’s possible that educational efforts about the damaging effects of soft drinks are starting to work.
-Over the last decade there has been a slight decline in both diet and regular soda sales, however, non-diet soda sales recently rose 1.4 % and still accounts for $77.4 billion in retail sales.
+Over the last decade, there has been a slight decline in both diet and regular soda sales, however, non-diet soda sales recently rose 1.4 % and still account for $77.4 billion in retail sales.

 Diet soda is not all bad though; the hardworking men and women of law enforcement have found a great use for Coca-Cola.
 It’s incredibly effective at removing blood stains from the pavement!
 No joke.

 Drink good clean water.
-If it worked for our ancestors 100 million years ago, it will work for us too!
+If it worked for our ancestors 100 million years ago, it would work for us too!